IRS Form 945 Instructions

 What is backup withholding?

 Backup withholding occurs when IRS rules mandate that a payer withhold a certain percentage of tax from payments, usually on Form 1099.
-The IRS might mandate backup withholding in cases where the payee does not provide a taxpayer identification number or does not report certain earnings.
+The IRS might mandate a federal backup amount in cases where the payee does not provide a taxpayer identification number or does not report certain earnings.

 When is IRS Form 945 due?